GMAT Exam Syllabus 2025: GMAT Exam Pattern, & Tips to Prepare

 Data Insights | 20 | 45 Minutes | 60 – 90 |

-The GMAT exam is prepared to evaluate key skills required for success in the field of business and management.
+The GMAT exam is prepared to evaluate key skills required for success in the business and management fields.
 Each section of the GMAT examination syllabus targets specific skill sets like math and problem-solving, language and reasoning, and data analysis, respectively.
-Here’s a detailed breakdown of the GMAT syllabus for each section:
+Here’s a detailed breakdown of the syllabus for each section:

 1. GMAT Exam Quantitative Reasoning Syllabus

 The GMAT exam quantitative reasoning syllabus analyzes your ability to solve mathematical problems using basic principles of arithmetic and algebra.
-The use of calculators is not permitted for this section.
+Calculator use is not permitted in this section.
 Therefore, a solid understanding of core mathematical concepts is essential.
-The focus of this section is to test your ability to approach each problem methodically, applying reasoning skills to arrive at the correct answer.
+The section’s focus is testing your ability to approach each problem methodically, applying reasoning skills to arrive at the correct answer.

 Here are the key areas covered in the GMAT maths syllabus: